 Day 2: We start from your hotel at 9.00 a.m. to visit the archaeological site of Ancient Olympia, the “Valley of Gods”.
-This is the birthplace of the most important athletic event of all times, the Olympic Games.
+This is the birthplace of the most important athletic event of all time, the Olympic Games.
 You will have a chance to run down the original Olympic track and visit the museum.

 You can walk through the impressive ruins of the area where athletes trained and ran in the ancient stadium; just as the ancient Olympians did after their victory 3000 years ago.
 In front of the Temple of Hera burns the Olympic Flame during the modern-day Olympic Games.
 You can also visit the world-famous museum and get the chance to see some unbelievable sculptures such as the sculpted decoration of the marble temple of Zeus, one of the Seven Wonders of the Ancient World and the famous Hermes carved by the ancient Greek sculptor Praxiteles.

 Tour the monuments of the archaeological site, including the former gymnasium and Palaestra (where athletes practiced before competing), stadium, hotel & crypt.
 Let your imagination run to the times that Greece’s finest athletes strove to honor the gods through the Olympic ideal.

 After exploring the Olympia site & museum, we will head to Kyllini Port to take the ferry for an hour’s ride, and approach the port of Zakynthos Town in the afternoon.
 After check-in at your hotel, you have the rest of the day at your leisure.
 You can explore the center of Zakynthos and have dinner at a traditional tavern.